japraj/mazeGame/README.md

 When I was first learning to code, I made a very primitive maze game for fun.
 After studying recursive traversal of graphs in an intro CS class, I was inspired to redo this old project from scratch using the new skills I have picked up over the past few years.
-The maze game was *very* simple (just a hardcoded maze that you could walk around in, with a GUI - see bottom for an image).
+The maze game was *very* simple (just a hardcoded maze that you could walk around in, with a GUI).
 The scope of this project is larger - I have added a lot of features that I dreamed about when I made the first game and this time I have unit tests :)

- ## User Stories

- As a user, I want to be able to...

- - use MazeGenerator to produce a random Maze of the specified size
- - use Canvas and an implementation of MazeSolver to see the solution Path for the Maze
- - use Canvas to watch an animation of intermediate Paths produced by a MazeSolver
- - add a sequence of Moves to my current Path to traverse the Maze using the keyboard
- - have the current Maze and my current Player implicitly saved when I quit the application
- - have my previous Maze and Player automatically loaded (if possible) when I launch the application
- - have a random maze produced when I launch the app if there is no previous state to load
- - use save and load buttons to access data persistence features
- - see an image when I finish the maze

  ## Original Maze Game